 Native speakers of English do not need to submit a language certificate.

-Please use your home university's Learning Agreement template or find one here above.
-This document must be officially stamped and signed by the applicant and the applicant's home university.
-Please enclose a PDF version of your Learning Agreement to your application and list your chosen courses in the application form.
+The Learning Agreement is a proposed plan of your studies during your mobility period.
+When submitting one, please use your home university's template or find one below.
+This document must be stamped and signed by the applicant and the applicant's home university before submission.
+Please enclose a PDF version of your Learning Agreement to your application and list your chosen courses in the proposed study plan on the application form.

 NB!
-Make sure you have the same courses on your Learning Agreement and on the proposed study plan in the application.
+Make sure you have the same courses on your Learning Agreement and on the proposed study plan.

-Also, please include either one of the following persons as the host institution contact:
+Include either one of the following persons as the host institution responsible person:

 If you are using the Erasmus+ App (Online Learning Agreement) please include Lassi Yli-Muilu and firstname.lastname@example.org as contact details.